Welcome to the Outdoors

 How can I contact my child?

 Students will not have their cell phones or access to the phones at House In The Wood.
-You may send an email or fax to our staff which will be printed and delivered to your child.
-Students are able to write letters home whenever they like.
+Your school will set a system to keep in contact with you.
 We will always accommodate a phone call in emergency situations.

 What if my child gets homesick?

 People get homesick - children and adults alike.
 Our staff understand this and are experienced with getting students of all ages through those rough times.
 We take the time to listen to students, work through whatever is going on, and find a way to have a positive outcome.
-If issues persist, we'll communicate with the teachers or group leaders and either they or someone from our staff will contact the parents to get their feedback.
+We will work with the school staff to help your child have a good time at House In The Wood.

 Lessons & Activities